jgraettinger/blog/README.md

 Sasha sends a new message, but Mac re-thinks Giraffage and deletes their message (schedule conflict 🤦).
-`r31` is unread again, but `r20` is now read due to the message deletion:
+`r31` is unseen again, but `r20` is now seen due to the message deletion:

 ```console
 curl -f -H 'Content-Type: application/json' -d @/dev/stdin http://localhost:8080/ingest <<EOF